 The archive is the repository of Wargaming Miniature Digital Records that have been contributed by wargamers for the project and contains details about the craft of their miniatures, their background narratives and the tabletop battlefield exploits.
 Using contemporary technologies such Internet of Things -inspired tagging, we have helped wargamers create detailed digital records of their miniatures, up to and including high-quality 3D models using the latest in 3D scanning approaches.

 We hope you enjoy your visit and help contribute to the growing repository!

-This website is completely unofficial and in no way endorsed by Games Workshop.
 All names, trademarks, and images are copyright their respective owners.